 Jali on audible.co.uk.

 ‘A brilliantly different take on what it means to be alive in the 21st century’ Eric Brown, The Guardian (full review here)

-My third short story collection differs from the previous collections in two respects.
-Firstly, all the stories are original to this book and have never appeared in print before.
-Secondly, this book will represent my first published foray outside of the parameters of science fiction.
-Some of the 21 stories in this book include fantastical elements, but none of them (at least according to my definition) could be described as SF.
+My first published foray outside of the parameters of science fiction.
+Some of the 21 stories in this book include fantastical elements, some do not, but none of them (at least according to my definition) could be described as SF.